cx-language/cx/docs/book/design.md

 - Naming convention for standard library and language keywords favors cryptic abbreviated names, instead of clear unabbreviated ones.
 - The Rust compiler complains if you use non-snake-case names for variables or functions, or non-camel-case names for types.
-Delta, like C++, should not force programmers to use a specific style.
+C*, like C++, should not force programmers to use a specific style.
 - Forces the programmer to write very explicit code (e.g. [console I/O][6]).
 - Numeric literals don't work well in generic code ([example][7]).

-So in summary, Delta is intended to be used over Rust for non-safety-critical applications where programmer productivity, ergonomics, and performance are more important than Rust's safety and explicitness.
+So in summary, C* is intended to be used over Rust for non-safety-critical applications where programmer productivity, ergonomics, and performance are more important than Rust's safety and explicitness.